patfiaux/CRSsim/README.md

 ```

 ## 2.2 Analyze sample selection screen data
-We have provided sample selection screen data for analysis.
-This does not require the user to first simulate their own selection screen data; however, the example in [1.2](https://github.com/patfiaux/CRSsim#12-simulate-a-selection-screen-with-sample-data) walks through how to do this yourself.
+We have provided an example data set from a selection screen.
+This way you don't have to first simulate your own data; however, the example in [1.2](https://github.com/patfiaux/CRSsim#12-simulate-a-selection-screen-with-sample-data) walks through how to do this yourself.

 For this example, we recommend navigating into the empty performance evaluation folder we have provided (`./CRSsim/Example_performanceEval`) and generating all output files there.